Who should use Glyssen?

 If you wish to do audio recording as a naturalness check of the translation, use HearThis to quickly produce a single-voice recording.

 If you wish to invest in publishing a single or multi-voice recording for long-term use, wait until the text has been consultant checked and then utilize either HearThis or Glyssen in your recording project plans.

 How does Glyssen get the Scripture text to start with?

 A Glyssen project starts with Scripture text from a live Paratext project on the computer or from a “Text Release Bundle” (The format used by The Digital Bible Library to store published texts).

-See the Resources page for more information about Text Release Bundles.
+See the Resources page for more information.